Skip to main content

 Aluminum Can Recycling

-An aluminum can recycling bin is located at Sandy Springs Fire Station #51 located at 1425 Spalding Drive.
-The bin is owned by the Georgia Burn Foundation, and the proceeds go to the Foundation.
+An aluminum can recycling bin is located at Sandy Springs Fire Station No. 51, 1425 Spalding Drive.

-Have your blood pressure checked by an EMT and/or paramedic at your local fire station, seven days a week 8 a.m. to 5 p.m.
+Residents may have their blood pressure checked by an EMT or paramedic at their local fire station daily from 8 a.m. to 5 p.m.

 Telehealth Services

-Through a partnership with RightSite Health Physicians, the City's first responders can offer telehealth consultations for patients who call 911 with non-acute medical issues.
+Through a partnership with RightSite Health Physicians, Sandy Springs first responders can offer telehealth consultations for patients experiencing non-acute medical concerns.

 Community Paramedicine Program

-This innovative healthcare initiative expands the reach of emergency medical services (EMS) beyond traditional 911 responses.
-The program enhances healthcare access, reduces unnecessary hospital visits and 911 calls, and helps prevent emergencies through proactive and continuous care.
+This healthcare initiative expands emergency medical services beyond traditional 911 response by improving healthcare access, reducing unnecessary hospital visits and emergency calls, and supporting proactive care.

 Caregiver Training